Estimate Time5 min

 Convenience With investment funds, you don't have to worry about conducting extensive, granular investment-level research yourself or choosing the most opportune time to buy shares of a particular company.
 Instead, you're turning to the expertise of fund management professionals—or even simply the market itself, in the case of index funds.
 What's more, products such as target date funds allow you to easily invest in a whole professionally managed portfolio of investments in one place.

 Diversification When you invest in individual stocks, you concentrate your dollars in a handful of companies, which can raise the risk that you lose the money you invest.
-By buying into a fund, though, you're instantly gaining exposure to tens or perhaps hundreds of companies or bonds.
+By buying into a fund, you're spreading your investments across tens or perhaps hundreds of stocks, bonds, or other securities.
 This may lower the risk that any poor-performing investment brings down your entire portfolio's value.

 The bottom line on funds